ebi-uniprot/uniprot-manual/help/api_downloading.md

 categories: UniProtKB,UniRef,UniParc,Programmatic_access,Download,help
 ---

-# Use `X-UniProt-Release-Date` To Avoid Re-Downloading The Same Data Per Release
+# Use `X-UniProt-Release-Date` to avoid re-downloading the same release data

 You can use the [HTTP header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) `X-UniProt-Release-Date:`\* to avoid downloading data more than once per release, if you use a download tool that makes use of this information, e.g. the unix commands `lwp-mirror` or `curl` with the `-z` option.
 Here is an example of how to do this in Perl:

-## Download all UniProt sequences for a given organism in FASTA format\*\*
+## Download all UniProt sequences for a given organism in FASTA format

 ```perl
 use strict;